3 Steps for Hiring the Best Engineers

 If you aren’t sure what your culture looks like, that’s a problem and should be initiative number one in your hiring strategy.
 If you are clear about your culture, shout it from the rooftops.
 That’s exactly what you want to be showcasing on social media.

-When it comes to hiring engineers, you need to ask yourself the following questions: Are your hours flexible?
+When it comes to hiring engineers, you need to ask yourself the following questions: Do you offer a diverse, equitable and inclusive culture?
+Are your hours flexible?
 Do you have great benefits?
 What makes your company so great to work for?
 Competitive pay is imperative but is only a part of why someone would be interested in your company versus where they are currently employed or one of your competitors.

 Get your whole team involved and build a referral program.
 Integrate it into your culture and make it a top priority.
 It has been proven that the quality of candidates, as well as the retention rate, are higher for candidates recruited through employee referral programs versus candidates recruited through other means because when your employees refer other people, they often have firsthand information about those people and the quality of work they’ve done in the past.
 Past performance is a great indicator of future performance.